Human Rights and the legal/penal system.

 The rights of convicted criminals.

 What rights should convicted criminals have?
 Should they have the same rights as innocent citizens?
-Surely they should have rights to food and water, to shelter, basic health care and protection from arbitrary brutality from their guards.
-One may also feel that they should be protected from assault, rape and bullying by other prisoners and that they should have the right to be released once they have completed their sentence.
+Of course they should have rights to adequate food and water, to shelter, basic health care and protection from arbitrary brutality from their guards.
+They should be protected from assault, rape and bullying by other prisoners and that they should have the right to be released once they have completed their sentence.
 But should they also have a right to phone cards, computer games and well equipped gymnasium facilities?
+Should they have the right to smoke in their cells whilst the rest of us cannot do so inside public buildings and workplaces?

 Should sex offenders be castrated as part of their sentence?
 In some states of America, a rapist will spend a lesser time in prison if they agree to chemical castration.
 Is this a violation of their human rights or just plain common sense?